Analog-Digital Quantum Computing with Quantum Annealing Processors: Implementation on Quantum Annealing processors

 \section{Implementation on Quantum Annealing processors}

 Quantum annealing processors implement programmable Hamiltonians with static single-qubit and two-qubit terms and global, time-dependent prefactors.
-The static parameters can be set using on-chip programmable magnetic memories which are controlled with a multiplexed addressing scheme, which enables specifying $n$ static parameters using only $\mathcal{O}(n^{1/3})$ low-frequency bias lines~\cite{Bunyk2014}.
+The static parameters can be set using on-chip programmable magnetic memories controlled by a multiplexed addressing scheme, enabling the specification of $n$ static parameters using only $\mathcal{O}(n^{1/3})$ low-frequency bias lines~\cite{Bunyk2014}.
 The global fields can be applied using low-frequency lines shared by a large number of qubits.
 This has enabled QA processors to scale to thousands of qubits using only hundreds of control lines.

-In the processor used in this work, there are six low-frequency ($\SI{30}{MHz}$ low-pass filtered) lines used to apply the global fields, each controlling an independent set of qubits.
-We highlight this independent control by introducing the per-qubit, time-dependent anneal parameters $s_i(t) = s^{\alpha(i)}(t) + s_{i0}$, where $\alpha(i) \in \{1, \dots, 6\}$ denotes the global line controlling the qubit and $\{s_{i0}\}$ are programmable ``anneal offsets'' \cite{Lanting_2017_nonuniform_driver}.
-The Hamiltonian of the system can be written as:
+In the processor used in this work, there are six low-frequency ($\SI{30}{MHz}$ low-pass-filtered) annealing lines, each controlling the anneal parameter $s$ for an independent set of qubits.
+We highlight this independent control by introducing the per-qubit time-dependent anneal parameters $s_i(t) = s^{\alpha(i)}(t) + s_{i0}$, where $\alpha(i) \in \{1, \dots, 6\}$ denotes the global line controlling the qubit and $\{s_{i0}\}$ are programmable ``anneal offsets'' \cite{Lanting_2017_nonuniform_driver}.
+The Hamiltonian of the system can be written as